MarcinKosinski/MarcinKosinski.github.io/_posts/2016-04-06-FAQ-SparkR.md

 ## Q7: How to start Spark application using SparkR from RStudio?

-If you'd rather use RStudio to work with R frontend, which I really recommend, then you will have to load SparkR with the non-default directory, so you should get familiar with `lib.loc` parameter in `library` function.
+If you'd rather use RStudio to work with R frontend, which I really recommend, you have to load SparkR with the non-default directory.
+Therefore you should get familiar with `lib.loc` parameter in `library()` function

 ```r